 The Google Opinion Rewards App is another way to make a little extra money.
 The payouts come in the form of Google Play Store credits where you can buy books, movies, apps, and more.

-What’s great about this passive income survey is you’re sent questionnaires based on places you go, apps you use, videos you watch, or things you ask Google Assistant.
+What’s great about this passive income app is you’re sent questionnaires or online surveys based on places you go, apps you use, videos you watch, or things you ask Google Assistant.

 Since you’re doing all these things anyway, you can make a little extra money by sharing your opinion with Google (and their partner companies).

-HoneyBook is a clientflow management platform, so you might not think it can help with passive income.
-But there are a couple of ways you can leverage HoneyBook to supplement your income.
+HoneyBook is a clientflow management platform, so you might not think it can help with passive income opportunities.
+But there are a couple of ways you can leverage HoneyBook as a passive income app to supplement your income.

 First, if you’re an independent that uses HoneyBook, we offer a referral program that gives you up to $200 cash for each referral that joins using your unique referral link.
 Many members have seen success by simply including their referral link in their social media bios, promoting them on their website, and even offering their link to clients.